Impacting the Greater Community

 - LIFT Mentors (year-round): Students mentor LIFT Scholars — middle-school students identified by testing and need and supported by a grant from the Jack Kent Cooke Foundation — encouraging them to apply to TJ, helping them prepare for the TJ exam, and serving as virtual older siblings throughout the application process and beyond.

 - STEMbassador Program (school year and summer): Student STEMbassadors and adult liaisons (including parents, representatives from our corporate partners, and alumni) work with over 100 elementary and middle schools to strengthen existing educational programs and launch new ones.

-- “HackTJ” (Marchd): TJ’s Coding Lady Colonials hosts students from TJ and other area high schools for an overnight hackathon modeled on similar college events.
+- “HackTJ” (Spring): TJ’s Coding Lady Colonials hosts students from TJ and other area high schools for an overnight hackathon modeled on similar college events.
 Students code apps and websites, which they then pitch to the judges.

-- Science & Engineering Festival (April/May): Several clubs rotate to staff a table for the entire weekend at the largest STEM education event in the US.
+- Science & Engineering Festival (Spring): Several clubs rotate to staff a table for the entire weekend at the largest STEM education event in the US.
 In addition, select students participate on panels or make presentations.

 - WISE (Women Interested in Science & Engineering) Club partners all year with girls from nearby Weyanoke ES, helping them practice the scientific method and nurturing their enthusiasm for the world of STEM (featured in tjTODAY).

 - GEMS (Girls in Engineering, Math, and Science ) mentors girls at Glasgow MS (little GEMS) by exposing them to hands-on science experiments and providing encouragement.